Become a Dog Trainer

 There are no further up-front Franchise costs (as in you don't pay anything further to join the franchise - only the cost of the training).

-Tutors are responsible for running their own business, with full training and backup support provided by Regional Managers and Puppy School Head Office (Associate Tutors work under and for full tutors and are not required to run their own business).
+Tutors are responsible for running their own business, with full training and backup support provided by Regional Managers and Puppy School Head Office (Associate Tutors work under and for full tutors and so are not required to run their own business).

 • Puppy tutor teaching loose lead walking and heel work in puppy training class